bdickason/bdickason.com/posts/take-charge-promotion.md

 **That’s not how it works.**

 At my first startup, I had a manager who seemed to have a sixth sense to detect when I wanted to be promoted.
 I never mentioned it to him.
 I felt awkward bringing it up and didn’t want to come off as selfish or greedy.
-I would walk into his office one day and he’d say, *“Brad you’re doing great work.
+I would walk into his office one day and he’d say, *“brad you’re doing great work.
 You deserve a raise.”*

 From that point on, I assumed that promotions just happened and you would be rewarded on a reasonable timeframe if you do good work.
 I was baffled at other companies when I would go years without seeing a promotion.
 My bosses would tell me, *“You’re doing great!”* or *“Wow you are redefining what it means to be a PM here,”* but I wouldn’t get promoted.